SimonGAndrews/xstate-fsm-Espruino/README.md

 # xstate-fsm-Espruino

-This repro contains a fork of the finite state machine (FSM), XState/fsm, with modifications necessary to run it as a module within the Espruino JavaScript Interpreter for Microcontrollers
+This repro contains a modified fork of the finite state machine (FSM), XState/fsm, with modifications necessary to run it as a module within the Espruino JavaScript Interpreter for Microcontrollers

 ## (This repro is currently Work in Progress)

-The current status is that a working version has been deployed and is available as per the implementation notes below.
+The current status is that this is a working version and is available as per the implementation notes below.
 Testing is continuing and examples are being created and published here within the examples folder.
 Watch this space :)

 **This software should be considered as experimental.**